yconst/YCMatrix/README.md

     // 2.0  3.0  2.0
     // 2.0  2.0  3.0

-##File Structure
+##What's in there?

-The matrix functionality is split into three files: The base class definition, and two categories:
+The Framework functionality is split into four files: The base class definition, and three categories:

 - Matrix.h                : YCMatrix class definition and basic operations.
 - Matrix+Advanced.h       : Interface to more advanced LAPACK functions.
 - Matrix+Manipulate.h     : Functions for manipulating rows/columns etc.
+- Matrix+Map.h            : Functions for linearly mapping matrices.

+In addition, there is a file that implements functionality related to NSArrays containing Matrices.

 Please refer to the [docs](http://cocoadocs.org/docsets/YCMatrix/) for a complete overview of the functionality contained in each of the categories.

+In addition, YCMatrix comes with many unit tests included.
+Tests are divided in six files:

+- YCMatrixTests           : General Matrix-related tests.
+- YCMatrixAdvancedTests   : Tests related to higher-level operations (decompositions, inverses etc.).
+- YCMatrixManipulateTests : Tests related to matrix manipulation operations.
+- YCMatrixMapTests        : Tests related to linear mapping operations.
+- YCMatrixNSArrayTests    : Tests related to NSArray categories.
+- YCMatrixPerformanceTests: Tests for measuring performance of various operations.

 ##License

 __YCMatrix__

-Copyright (c) 2013 - 2015 Ioannis (Yannis) Chatzikonstantinou.
+Copyright (c) 2013 - 2016 Ioannis (Yannis) Chatzikonstantinou.
 All rights reserved. http://yconst.com

 Permission is hereby granted, free of charge, to any person obtaining a copy